jerkos/apikrab/README.md

 optionally a set of **configuration variables**.
 You can then attach **actions** to your project.

-An action represents a specific endpoint of your api.
+An **action** represents a specific endpoint of your api.
 It has a name, a method (http verb), an url.

-You can run an action with a set of **parameters**.
-A parameter is a key value pair.
-The key is the name of the parameter, the value is the value of the parameter.
-The value can be a string or a json object, just as Curl.
+You can run an action with a set of **parameters** such body, path parameters, and query parameters.

 A **flow** represents a set of actions to run with predefined parameters.
-You can chain actions to create a flow.
+You also can chain actions to create a flow.

 ## Features